lmu-osc/Introduction-Simulations-in-R/seed.md

 * `set.seed()`

-Computers in general and R specifically, can, in fact, only provide *pseudo* random number generators.
+Computers in general, and R specifically, can, in fact, only provide *pseudo* random number generators.

 They generate numbers according to an algorithm, and, given the same 'seed', it will output the same numbers, i.e. repeat exactly the same simulation.